 Finding a place to set down

-We followed the path to a short red bridge that led to the “island” surrounded by water.
-There was a winding pathway with a choice of picnic tables, gazebos and other structures where visitors can sit, eat and pass the time of day.
+My wife and I grabbed the picnic basket, and followed the path to a short red bridge that led to an “island” surrounded by water.
+There we saw a winding pathway with a choice of picnic tables, gazebos and other structures where visitors can sit, eat and pass the time of day.

 At the first picnic table there sat a hopeful squirrel.
 Not wanting an audience, we walked along down to the second concrete table where we could enjoy our lunch without an audience.